Xiuhtezcatl Martinez

 Xiuhtezcatl Roske-Martinez (/ʃuːˈtɛzkɑːt/ shoo-TEZ-kaht; born May 9, 2000), also known by the initial X, is an American environmental activist and hip hop artist.
-Martinez was formerly the Youth Director of Earth Guardians until 2019.
+Martinez was the Youth Director of Earth Guardians until 2019.

-Martinez has spoken about the effects of fossil fuels on indigenous and other marginalized communities.
-He has spoken at the United Nations several times, and he gained popularity after delivering a 2015 speech at the United Nations General Assembly in English, Spanish and his native language, Nahuatl.
+Martinez has spoken about the effects of fossil fuels.
+He has spoken at the United Nations several times, and he gained popularity after delivering a 2015 speech at the United Nations General Assembly in English, Spanish, and Nahuatl.

-Martinez is one of 21 plaintiffs involved in Juliana v.
-United States, a lawsuit filed against the U.S. government for failing to act on climate change.
-The lawsuit was filed in 2015, and a federal court rejected the government's move to dismiss the case in November 2016.
-Martinez is also one of seven plaintiffs in the Martinez v.
-Colorado Oil and Gas Conservation Commission case; that case is a state-level lawsuit similar to Juliana v.
+Martinez was one of 21 plaintiffs involved in Juliana v.
+United States, a lawsuit filed in 2015 against the U.S. government for failing to act on climate change.
+In May 2024, the U.S. Court of Appeals for the Ninth Circuit dismissed the case.
+"Martinez was also one of seven plaintiffs in the Martinez v.
+Colorado Oil and Gas Conservation Commission case; that 2013 case is a state-level lawsuit similar to Juliana v.
 United States.
+In January 2019 the Colorado Supreme Court ruled against the plaintiffs.

 Family

 Martinez was born in Colorado, but moved to Mexico in his infancy.
 He lived with his family in Boulder, Colorado through 2019 moving later to Portland, Oregon.
 His mother, Tamara Roske, was one of the founders of the Earth Guardian Community Resource Center, a high school in Maui, Hawaii.
 Roske served as Executive Director of Earth Guardians until May 2021.
-Martinez has two younger siblings, sister Tonantzin, and brother Itzcuauhtli.
-His father, Siri Martinez, is of Aztec heritage, and he has raised his children in the tradition of the Mexica (one of the native peoples of México).
-His family has transferred the traditional knowledge of seeing an individual as part of a greater whole, and of emphasizing a connection between all aspects of the natural world.
-Therefore, Martinez sees abuse of nature as "the tearing apart of a fragile and revered system".
+Martinez has two younger siblings, sister Tonantzin and brother Itzcuauhtli.
+His father, Siri Martinez, raised him with an appreciation for the tradition of the Mexica, one of the historic Indigenous peoples of Mexico, today often grouped under the Nahua.
+As part of this heritage, Martinez believes the individual is a part of the natural world; therefore, he sees abuse of nature as "the tearing apart of a fragile and revered system".